kbrandon19/Testimonial-Grid/README.md

 ## Overview

-### The challenge

-Users should be able to:

-- View the optimal layout for the site depending on their device's screen size
+ View the optimal layout for the site depending on their device's screen size

 ### Screenshot